Saturday, 25 September 2010

 I was in Manchester for three days groundhopping and enjoying the sights.
 I had just been in Ashton under Lyne to visit Ashton United and Curzon Ashton before taking the bus across the moors to Mossley.
 I soon found Seel Park on Market Street and was happy to see the gates open.

 I spoke to a club official and a younger bloke who could well have been the captain or coach.
 They were curious but happy to see what I was doing.
 I mentioned my previous visit and the cold.
 They smiled wryly and said it’s always cold there and that’s their biggest home advantage!
-The ground still looked fine and similar to what I remembered from years ago, apart from the newish Main Stand.
-Like many grounds in the area it was very traditional and a credit to the club.

-I had time to kill but I didn’t really want a beer at that stage of the day, so I waited on the extremely Spartan station to wait for the train back to Manchester.
+I had time to kill but I didn’t really want a beer at that stage of the day, so I waited on the extremely spartan station to wait for the train back to Manchester.

 No comments: